If you've ever had an international flight you know the pain of trying to sleep on a flight. It's not the easiest task but it can be done!

 Friends help friends get through long flights — that's why ILP makes sure you're covered in these 8 ways.

 When you are preparing for your trip, don't forget to prepare for the plane ride also.
 Don't let that be you!
 Here's some things you can mentally prepare for and bring to help those zzz's come easier:

 - Use your carry on to your advantage

 - Bring that extra aid

-If you are tall and have long legs, you won't be able to sleep if you are crushed between the window, seat in front of you and the person in the middle seat.
+If you are tall and have long legs, you won't be able to sleep if you are crushed between the window, the seat in front of you and the person in the middle seat.
 Chose the aisle!
 When the turn down the lights and everyone is (suppose to be) sleeping, you can stretch those long legs out in the aisle.
 If you're a shorty like me, leg room is not a problem.
 Go with the window!
 You will be able to curl into a ball and lean against the window.

-Bring the 4 essentials
+Bring The 4 Essentials

-There really are 4 essentials if you are planning on sleeping on a plane.
-Here they are: neck pillow, blanket, eye mask and head phones.
+There really are 4 essentials if you are planning on sleeping on a plane: neck pillow, blanket, eye mask and head phones.
 Planes can be cold, distracting places making it hard to catch some shut eye.

 If all else fails, bring a sleeping aid.
 They will help you fall asleep and stay asleep longer.
-Just make sure you take them early on in your flight, so you're not totally out when you are landing and need to navigate a new airport!
+Just make sure you take them early on in your flight, so you're not totally out when you are landing and need to navigate a new airport.

 If you're a newbie at this whole flying internationally thing, don't worry!
 We have plenty more tips for you!
-Check out what to do if you miss your flight and need to change it, how to survive a long flight awake and how to survive a long layover!
+Check out what to do if you miss your flight and need to change it, how to survive a long flight awake and how to survive a long layover.